WPS/egon.io/README.md

 3. Run the command **npm run zip**
    - This should create (or update the contents of) the folder **dist** containing a zip.file named *egon-xxx*, where xxx is the name in the version-tag of the package.json

-### Deploy Docker Container
+### Build Docker Container

-1. In the root directory of your sourcecode, run `docker build -t egon-dev .`
+1. In the root directory of your source code, run `docker build -t egon-dev .`
 2. To start the container, run `docker run -p 8080:80 egon-dev`

 Adapt container name and port as needed.